Kalva014/OnlineSudoku/README.md

-# Project Proposal: Online Sudoku:
+# Project Proposal: Online Sudoku
 * This project will allow players to compete against each other to see who can complete their sudoku board first.

 # Importance and Interests: